 This release is the last step between now and when Mule 4 will be generally available.The Mule 4 EA release is perfect for partners, as well as community and early adopters who want to safely start building applications and updating connectors or other assets to leverage Mule 4.
 However, we do not recommend existing Mule customers migrate applications to Mule 4 at this time.

-If you would like to be a part of the EA program and use Mule 4 to build a new project, send us an email at firstname.lastname@example.org informing us that you would like to join.
-We will follow up via email.
+If you would like to be a part of the EA program and use Mule 4 to build a new project, send us an email at email@example.com informing us that you would like to join.
+You can download the software here.

 The Mule 4 and Studio 7 EA releases include a number of important improvements:

 - Mule SDK is now available and documented, so community and partners can build/update their connectors for Mule 4.

 - Deploy to standalone Mule servers with Runtime Manager.

 - Mule 4 runtimes can now be used for API proxies with API Manager and it includes many new improvements over Mule 3: